 The controlled substances listed under paragraph (1) and (2) of section 11055(d) included methamphetamine.

 This became an issue when Saul Zabala was stopped by a Santa Clara County Sheriff’s deputy in late 2016 for a traffic infraction.
 The deputy who made the traffic stop found four equally-sized blue baggies filled with a white substance in a paper bag under the driver’s seat.
-Such a finding strongly suggested an intend to sell because each were of equal size.
+Such a finding strongly suggested an intent to sell because each were of equal size.

 The deputy also noticed that the radio console appeared loose, like it had been manipulated previously.
 He then decided to impound the vehicle.
 An inventory search of the car was conducted, wherein methamphetamine was found in several baggies in a hidden compartment behind the dashboard console.